eurostat/eurostatRTool/README.md

 A standout feature of eurostatRTool is the storyboard layout from `Flexdashboard` that organises information into a sequence of slides.
 This layout allows to present a step-by-step narrative, providing readers with a more comprehensive understanding of the data.
-The user-friendly navigation enables viewers to move back and forth through the data story at their own pace, fostering a more interactive and engaging exploration.
+The user-friendly navigation enables viewers to move back and forth through the data story at their own pace, fostering a more interactive and engaging data exploration.

 ## Installation